zyme-xd/discordcaptcha/README.md

 - Q: What does `boundTo` mean? / The bot is not responding to the verify command!
     - A: If you only want the bot to respond to the verify command in one channel, you may bind it to a specific channel by specifying the channel name.
 If you want it to function in any channel, use `null`.
 That being said, if you don't change this property, the bot will only respond to verification attempts in a channel named `verification`.
 - Q: Why does the role name have to be in lowercase letters?
     - A: This warning can be ignored, as the validator will internally lowercase it for you.
-However, for conistency, I decided to warn users if they try to use uppercase letters in the role name.
+However, for consistency, I decided to warn users if they try to use uppercase letters in the role name.